"""Utility functions for reference frames, vectors, and matrix algebra."""

 def random_pos_semidef_matrix(N) -> ndarray:

-Returns a random positive semidefinite matrix of shape (N, N).
+"""Return a random positive semidefinite matrix of shape (N, N).

 Example